allwardt/external-service-example/README.md

 ### Mock Implementation

 The mock implementation [SearchServiceMockImpl](bundle/src/main/java/df/example/ext/impl/SearchServiceMockImpl.java) is tested with [SearchServiceMockIntegrationTest](bundle/src/test/java/df/example/ext/impl/SearchServiceMockIntegrationTest.java).
-Maven will find this test as a normal unit test and will run the test in the test phase (mvn test).
+Maven will find this test as a normal unit test and will run the test in the unit test phase (mvn test).

 ### Production Implementation

 The production implementation [SearchServiceImpl](bundle/src/main/java/df/example/ext/impl/SearchServiceImpl.java) is tested with [SearchServiceIntegrationTest](bundle/src/test/java/df/example/ext/impl/SearchServiceIntegrationTest.java).
-This test is marked as an implementation test and will not be executed in the normal test phase.
+This test is marked as an integration test (@Category..) and will not be executed in the normal unit test phase.
 It's getting executed in the integration test phase (mvn verify).

 ### Service exposure